 slots Clone manufacturers can use NuBus or PCI (peripheral complement interface), or both, something Apple has never done.
-Apple ROM and ASICs These are the only parts in a Mac clone that must be manufactured by
+Apple ROM and ASICs These are the only parts in a the only parts in a Mac clone that must be manufactured by Apple.

-Apple.